- NAME: D.H. Lawrence

 - EDUCATION: Nottingham High School, University College of Nottingham

-- PLACE OF BIRTH: Eastwood, Essex, England, United Kingdom
+- PLACE OF BIRTH: Eastwood, Nottinghamshire, England, United Kingdom

 - PLACE OF DEATH: Vence, France